SherinPerera02/SherinPerera02/README.md

 **As a Software Developer:** I write clean, maintainable code and build scalable solutions that solve real-world problems.

+**As a QA Engineer:** I ensure software quality through systematic testing, automation frameworks, and continuous integration practices that catch issues before they reach production.

 **As a Business Analyst:** I bridge the gap between stakeholders and development teams, ensuring technical solutions align with business objectives.

-**The Intersection:** I leverage both skillsets to deliver data-driven applications that not only work flawlessly but also drive measurable business value.
+**The Intersection:** I leverage all three skillsets to deliver data-driven applications that not only work flawlessly but also drive measurable business value.

 </div>